cpcobb/cpcobb.deathgrindfreak.io/join-us.md

 *Loyalty.*  Players who plan to be a part of the Jedi familia for a very long time. <br/>
 *Maturity.* We don’t have an age requirement, because we don’t believe your age defines your maturity, but we expect a high level of maturity as everyone will be treated as adults.  <br/>
 Highly active and friendly.  <br/>
-Able and willing to participate in the majority of our clan's wars. <br/>
+TH7 & TH8 who are able and willing to participate in the majority of our clan's wars. <br/>
 Currently know or willing to learn 3 star techniques.
-Such as GoVaHo, GoHo, GoLaLoon, Penta, Queen Walk, etc.

 We’re an ideal clan for chill people that are serious about winning wars, but who don’t want to war 24/7.